 In addition, in the coming year, the energy sector will have a large amount of work to build up and build ash dumps necessary for the safe disposal of waste.
 This will include the construction and the construction of dams ash dumps at Primorskaya GRES, Artemovskaya CHP, Khabarovsk CHP-1, Birobidzhan CHP.

-So, over the past years, work has been under way to reconstruct two "ash dumps" of Artemovskaya CHPP.
-In order to ensure the future needs of the CHP, a project for the reconstruction of the ash dump No. 1, which is currently completed, is being developed.
-The project will increase tieredness and in the coming years to resume the storage of ash and slag wastes.
+So, over the past years, work has been going on to reconstruct two "ash dumps" of the Artemovskaya CHPP.
+In order to meet the future needs of the CHPP, a project is being developed for the reconstruction of ash dump No. 1, which is currently full.
+The project will allow to increase the layering and in the coming years to resume storage of ash and slag waste there.

 One of the most significant projects is the construction of a new ash dump "Green Beam" of Partizanskaya GRES.
 This is a vital object, replaced by an old ash dump that has exhausted its capacity.
 It will ensure a confident and reliable operation of the power plant for the next 50 years.
 The "Green Beam" is a modern ash dump, in the design of which all requirements in the field of ecology are taken into account.
 So, for example, in the box and on the slopes of the "blade" a screen is placed from the geomembrane - a special coating that protects the soil from the penetration of harmful substances.
 And to exclude the dusting of ash, in addition to traditional methods of dust suppression, sprinkler systems are provided, each of which is designed for irrigation in a sector with a radius of up to 70 meters.
 The construction of the first section has already been completed, now the commissioning and test runs of the equipment of the whole complex are underway.